alanjameschapman/whiteboard/docs/TESTING.md

 #### Unresolved

+The only unresolved bug is the password reset not working.
+This does not affect the website functionality because the admin can reset passwords manually.

 | Issue# | Problem | Screenshot | Comment |
 | --- | --- | --- | --- |